flaupretre/terraform-ssh-tunnel/README.md

 ### External

-This feature is still alpha (it was introduced in v 2.0.0).
-So, don't hesitate to report any good or bad experience using it.
-Suggestions are welcome too.

-If the mechanism you want to use is not supported yet, you can provide the code for it.
+If a tunnel mechanism is not supported yet, you can provide the code for it.
-You just need to set the 'type' to 'external' and to provide the path of a shell script as 'external_script'.
+Just set 'type' to 'external', write a shell script file and set its path as 'external_script'.
-This script will be sourced by a shell interpreter to create the tunnel.
+The script will be sourced by a shell interpreter in order to create the tunnel.

-You should use the existing
+Refer to the existing
 scripts in the 'gateways' subdirectory as examples to understand how to get the parameters.
 Your script must also set
-an environment variable named CPID.
-This must contain the PID of the process managing the tunnel.
+an environment variable named TUNNEL_PID.
+This must contain the PID of the process handling the tunnel.

 If other users may be interested, feel free to move it into the 'gateways' subdirectory, add the required documentation in the README.md file,  and submit a pull request.